 Eric Steven Preuss

-To send flowers in memory of Eric Steven Preuss, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Eric Steven Preuss, please visit our Heartfelt Sympathies Store.

 Eric Steven Preuss, age 37, left this Earth on Tuesday, February 12, 2020 with his loving family by his side.
 Eric lived life to the fullest and really loved living his life in Philadelphia.
 Born at Rancocas Valley Hospital on January 21, 1983, he lived both in Mt Holly, NJ, and in North Bangor, NY.
 After graduating from Rancocas Valley HS, he received his Associate Degree from Community College of Philadelphia and his Bachelors of Science in Broadcasting and Communication from Temple University.
 He was studying to be a Physician’s Assistant and was employed at Interstate Storage and Pipeline in Burlington, NJ at the time of his death.